May 29, 2024

 • Can cause discomfort and irritation initially.

-2. Ceramic Orthodontic Braces
+2. Ceramic Dental Braces

-Description: Ceramic braces function similarly to traditional metal braces but use tooth-colored or clear ceramic brackets that blend with the teeth, making them less noticeable.
+Description: Ceramic dental braces function similarly to traditional metal braces but use tooth-colored or clear ceramic brackets that blend with the teeth, making them less noticeable.

 How They Work: